ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 ### API Testing
 API testing will be done mainly via Test Automation.
 This will be done in 2 stages
-a.
-Soap UI automation - This will be mainly to catch up with backlog and disclose bugs soon
+1. Soap UI automation - This will be mainly to catch up with backlog and disclose bugs soon
-b.
-API test framework development and test automation - This will be a more generic framework, which will be more modular and less cost of maintenance
+2. API test framework development and test automation - This will be a more generic framework, which will be more modular and less cost of maintenance